 Alternative text (or alt tag) is an HTML attribute that is used to add descriptions to images.
 This text is then shown to a visitor whenever your image is unable to load for whatever reason.
 Also, it’s the text that is read aloud by a screen reader to anyone that’s visually impaired (this is important!).

 Your alt attribute text of your title image should always include your target keyword in a natural way.
-However, don’t add keywords to every image if you have several available on one web page.
+However, don’t add the same keywords to every image if you have several available on one web page.
 Doing so is no different from keyword stuffing, which can cause an algorithmic demotion from over-optimization.
 Aim to describe what your images are about so that bots and humans can make sense of them.

 Remember that the purpose of alt text is to help search engines understand what an image is about, as well as help real people read what the image is about.
 That is the purpose.
 There may be tricks or techniques that SEO gurus talk about, but ultimately, Google is always trying stamp out any loopholes.

-You will benefit from future algorithm updates if you make your site about helping people, instead of temporarily gaming search engines to just think your website meets their quality standards.
+In my opinion, you will benefit from future algorithm updates if you make your site about helping people, instead of temporarily gaming search engines to just think your website meets their quality standards.